-Now obviously nobody wants to pay an additional $100,000 in interest, but who says you will?
+Now obviously nobody wants to pay an additional $148,000 in interest, but who says you will?

-Most homeowners don’t see their mortgages out to term, either because they refinance, prepay, or sell and move.
+Most homeowners don’t see their mortgages out to term.
+Either because they refinance, prepay, or simply sell their property and move.
 So who knows if you’ll actually benefit long-term?

-You may have a well thought out plan that falls to pieces in 2-3 years, and those larger monthly mortgage payments could come back to bite you if you don’t have adequate savings.
+You may have a well-thought-out plan that falls to pieces in 2-3 years.
+And those larger monthly mortgage payments could come back to bite you if you don’t have adequate savings.

 And perhaps your money is better served elsewhere, such as in the stock market or tied up in another investment, one that’s more liquid, which earns a better return.